khorben/gbsddialog/README.md

   flexibility of replacing the tool used for widgets and dialogs, as well as additional ways to test the code without possibly harming the host system.
-- The ability to fallback to the original bsddialog in situations where gbsdinstall does not support a feature yet.
+- The ability to fallback to the original bsddialog in situations where gbsddialog does not support a feature yet.

 Different phases are planned, as follows: